|Investigation into airplane crash continues

 Has Lynyrd Skynyrd ever played in

 No, that was the first time any members

-back.
+come back.
 I love their music.
-I have been able
+I have

-to relate much of my life to the songs
+been able to relate much of my life to the

-always be legends to me.
-As long as the
+and will always be legends to me.
+As

-and with our help the "bird will continue to
+They died, and with our help the "bird will

 The Tragic Plane Crash Follow up News Reports